 Sex and health education at schools on OurKids.net

 Follows provincial curriculum - 55% Does not follow prrovincial curriculum - 45%

 Approach to sex and health education: Fairly value-based

-OAT has a approach Fairly value-based (as opposed to Mostly value-neutral approach).
+TSS has a approach Fairly value-based (as opposed to Mostly value-neutral approach).

 [Show: About Fairly value-based?]

 Sex is sometimes taught from a particular moral or ethical standpoint.
 Sometimes particular values or value systems (such as social, political, or ideological values) are invoked when teaching sex and related issues .

 TSS has a approach Progressive (as opposed to Traditional approach).

 This approach might involve placing more emphasis on things like planned parenthood, different types of families, sexual and gender identities, diversity, and social justice.

 What TSS says: We do not teach sex-ed through direct instruction; rather, we approach this topic through conversations instigated by student inquiries.